EdgarLozano185519/100-Days-of-Python/r1-log.md

 I learned to create a user, create a graph, and create an entry for the activity.
 Also, deleting an entry is learned.
 This program could be extened beyond what I did here, but that's what I did today.
 Very productive!
 ### R1D39
 I wrote an exercise tracking app.
 You basically type in a plain English sentence which describes what exercise activity you performed, and the program will send that to a Google Sheet.
 It is more API practice.
+### R1D40
+I was away yestertday with some bladder thing, which was supposed to be real day 40.
+But I'm getting better.
+Today I started a flight finder project.

+The flight finder project is in multiple complex parts.
+It is divided into classes.
+Today I worked on writing iata codes to a Google Sheet.

+Tomorrow should be spent finishing it up with text messages and such.
+### R1D41
+Today I finished the major functionality of the Flight Deals application.
+It should send an SMS message if it finds cheaper prices than those listed in a Google sheet departing from London.